profLepton/5130f2022/kolli-Akshay_hw3_secondPhaseOfApp/README.md

 I collect their activity and last seen time by storing their login and logout times in the sqlite database.

-I am creating a permission manager system, and have deemed other information unnecessary.
+I am creating a permission number management system, and have deemed other information unnecessary.